dsgiitr/website/content/blogs/GCN.md

     B) To publish the 'said' novelty in a top tier conference?
     C) To you know what every other paper aims to achieve?

 No!
 No!
 No!
-Not because *Kipf and Welling* wanted to sound cool and publish yet another paper in a top tier conference.
-You see, not everything is an Alchemy :P. On that note, I'd suggest watching this super interesting, my favourite [talk](https://www.youtube.com/watch?v=x7psGHgatGM) by Ali Rahimi, which is really relevant today in the ML world.
+You see, not everything is an Alchemy :P. On that note, I'd suggest watching this [talk](https://www.youtube.com/watch?v=x7psGHgatGM) by Ali Rahimi, which is really relevant today in the ML world.

 So getting back to the topic, obviously I'm joking about these things, and surely this is a really nice contribution and GCNs are really powerful, Ok!
 Honestly, take the last part with a pinch of salt and <b><font color="red">remember</font></b> to ask me at the end.